sky-uk/csp-tech-radar/README.md

 Opinions are only visualised as blips on a radar if they are 'in motion'. i.e. Only changed or new opinions are shown.

 **Quadrants:**
-* Programming Languages and Frameworks
+* Languages & Frameworks - What we write our software in (Development)
-* Tools
+* Platforms - What we run our software systems on and where we persist our data (Operations)
-* Platforms
+* Tools - What we use on the side to improve the way we develop and operate our systems (Dev & Ops)
-* Techniques
+* Techniques - What methods & practices we follow

 **Rings:**
 * Adopt - Mature and ready for use.
 You should be using these technologies if they are appropriate for your problem.